abajwa-hw/ambari-workshops/README.md

       - Pig

-More details can be found [here](https://cwiki.apache.org/confluence/display/AMBARI/Views)
+More details on Ambari views can be found [here](https://cwiki.apache.org/confluence/display/AMBARI/Views)

 #### Ambari Blueprints